Background music: Muzak / Elevator music

 Elevator music (also known as Muzak, piped music, or lift music) is a more general term indicating music that is played in rooms where many people come together (that is, not for the explicit purpose of listening to music), and during telephone calls when placed on hold.
 There is a specific sound associated with elevator music, but it usually involves simple instrumental themes from "soft" popular music, or "light" classical music being performed by slow strings.
 More recent types of elevator music may be computer-generated, with the actual score being composed entirely algorithmically.

 The term can also be used for kinds of easy listening, piano solo, jazz or middle of the road music, or what are known as "beautiful music" radio stations.

 Corporate music

 Corporate music (or corporate production music) is a term for background music, made to work with company presentations: rather subtle, understated and unobtrusive.
 However, it should not be confused with "corporate pop" - pop music produced by corporations and that "blurs the line between independent and mainstream".

 Video game music

 Video game music (VGM) is a soundtrack for video games.
 Songs may be original and composed specifically for the game, or preexisting music licensed for use in the game.
 Music in video games can be heard over a game's title screen, menus and during gameplay.

 Website music

 The early social media website Myspace has supported a feature where specific songs chosen by the user would automatically play on their profile pages.
+Research on website design and user experience suggests that background audio along with other sensory elements, can influence user engagement, emotional responses, and the experience of "flow" while browsing, depending on how the website features are implemented.